 Note: Storage of the KSEAF is offered in the SEAF already, so colocation of this service with the SEAF would reduce duplicate storage.

 The service can be collocated with the AMF/SEAF, but can also be run standalone.
-In this solution, collocation is assumed and the service is referred to as SEAF AKRS in case of collocation with the SEAF.
+In this solution, collocation is assumed and the service is referred to as AKRS.

-The figure 6.xx.2.1-1 below illustrates the proposed architecture.
+The figure 6.16.2.1-1 below illustrates the proposed architecture.

-Figure 6.16.2.1-1 Architecture showing collocated AKRSs and connections to the AauF
+Figure 6.16.2.1-1 Architecture showing collocated AKRS and connections to the AauF

+6.16.2.1.2 AKMA Key Repository Service Home Network Architecture Option

+In order to support the functionality of established key usage, an AKMA Key Repository Service (AKRS) is included in the AKMA Architecture.
+This service has the following functionality:

+- Offering an interface to the AAuF to retrieve a KAKMA derived from KSEAF for AKMA purposes;

+- Storing the KAUSF or KSEAF

+Note: Storage of the KAUSF is offered in the AUSF already, so colocation of this service with the AUSF would reduce duplicate storage.

+Note: The KSEAF can be calculated from the KAUSF.
+As such, there is no need to store both the KSEAF and the KAUSF.

+The service can be collocated with the AUSF, but can also be run standalone.
+In this solution, collocation is assumed and the service is referred to as AKRS.

+The figure 6.16.2.1.x-1 below illustrates the proposed architecture.

+Figure 6.16.2.1.x-1 Architecture showing collocated AKRS and connections to the AAuF

 6.16.2.2 AKMA Established Key Use Procedure